RaphoufouLeFou/Isocraft_Story/README.md

 # Tips

-* Use Github Desktop, it is way simpler tha the command line
+* Use Github Desktop, it is way simpler than the command line